mathschagas/PhD-Research/back/writing_script.md

 ## 6. Conclusão da Avaliação
 - Resuma os principais achados.
 - Reforce como os resultados respondem às RQs e sustentam a relevância da abordagem proposta.

+## Coisas que tirei e podem ser úteis em outro lugar
+- "We evaluated the approach concerning its accuracy and efficiency in selecting the best component to take over the delegated task facing an uncertain event.
+This is investigated since, although the properties of the delegation candidates are provided and used in the cost-benefit-risk formula, a sub-optimal option is likely selected during the decision-making process.
+"